alex-trapp/scAge/README.md

 * `min_age` --> minimum age for probability computations
 * `max_age` --> maximum age for probability computations
 * `age_step` --> step for probability computations (i.e. if age_step == 1, likelihoods will be calculated for every 1 month between `min_age` and `max_age`)
-* `n_cores` --> number of cores that should be used for parallelization
+* `n_cores` --> number of cores that should be used for parallel processing
-* `uncertainty` --> the uncertainty metric that should be used to compute upper and lower bounds (higher value results in a wider interval)
+* `uncertainty` --> the uncertainty metric that should be used to compute upper and lower bounds (higher value result in a wider interval)
 * `output_path` --> full path to the directory where predictions and the report file should be written to
 * `chunksize` --> number of single-cell methylomes that should be passed to each parallel worker at once

 The output of run_scAge is a .tsv matrix, which contains a number of columns detailing the internal computations of the algorithm.
 The leftmost columns are the most critical, including:
-* `PredictedAge` --> scDNAm epigenetic age predictions in the unit of the training data (in our case, months)
+* `PredictedAge` --> scDNAm epigenetic age predictions in the units of the training data (in our case, months)
 * `MeanMet` --> mean global methylation of the single cell (which we show is related to epigenetic age in some cell types)
-* `CellCoverage` --> number of CpGs covered in the single cell (which can be used to filter predictions)
+* `CellCoverage` --> number of CpGs covered in the single cell (which can be used to filter predictions based on low coverage)

 An example output file is shown below: